JevaughnNewman/Target-E-Commerce-Sales-Data-Project/README.md

 ### Payment Preference
-  * The preferred method of payment for all customer spend categories was overwhelmingly credit card and UPI, representing approximately 96.44% of all payments.
-Across all customer spend categories, credit card was the most used payment method with an average amoutn of order being used by credit card.
+  * Payment Preferences by Customer Spend Category: Credit cards and UPI (Unified Payments Interface) dominate as the preferred payment methods across all customer spend categories, accounting for approximately 96.44% of all transactions.
+Among these, credit cards remain the most widely used payment method, with customers consistently opting for this method for higher-value orders.

-  * Unified Payments Interface (UPI), an instant payment system in Brazil (often called PIX), is a real-time payment system developed by the Central Bank of Brazil (Banco Central do Brasil).
-It enables instant, secure and free transfers 24/7, including weekends and holidays.
-This system, introduced in 2020, allows users to make payments, transfer and even QR code based transactions.
-19.29% of total transactions used UPI as a payment method.
+  * Unified Payments Interface (UPI): UPI, also known as PIX in Brazil, is a real-time payment system introduced by the Central Bank of Brazil (Banco Central do Brasil) in 2020.
+It allows users to make instant, secure payments around the clock, including weekends and holidays, at no cost.
+UPI has quickly gained traction, accounting for 19.29% of total transactions.
+The system enables quick and easy payments, often facilitated through QR code scanning, making it an attractive alternative for consumers.

 ### Customer Spend Category